bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-Note that the continuation handle has been rotated since it was used by the client to make this call.
+Note that the continuation URL has been rotated since it was used by the client to make this call.
 The client polls the continuation URL after a 60 second timeout using the new handle.

 ~~~
-POST /continue HTTP/1.1
+POST /continue/BI9QNW6V9W3XFJK4R02D HTTP/1.1
 Host: server.example.com
-Authorization: GNAP BI9QNW6V9W3XFJK4R02D
+Authorization: GNAP
 Detached-JWS: ejy0...
 ~~~

-The AS retrieves the pending request based on the handle and determines that it has been approved and it issues an access token.
+The AS retrieves the pending request based on the URL, determines that it has been approved, and issues an access token.

 ~~~